mui/mui-x/docs/data/date-pickers/lifecycle/lifecycle.md

 #### When the last view is completed

-When the last view is completed, `onAccept` will be called only if the `closeOnSelect` prop is equal to `true` and the value has been modified since the last time `onAccept` was called.
+When a selection in the last view is made, `onAccept` will be called only if the `closeOnSelect` prop is equal to `true` and the value has been modified since the last time `onAccept` was called.
 By default, `closeOnSelect`, is set to `true` on desktop and `false` on mobile.

 Here are a few examples:

 :::info
-The examples below are using the desktop and mobile variant of the pickers, but the behavior is exactly the same when using the responsive variant (`DatePicker`, `TimePicker`, ...) on a mobile or desktop environment.
+The examples below are using the desktop and mobile variants of the pickers, but the behavior is exactly the same when using the responsive variant (`DatePicker`, `TimePicker`, ...) on a mobile or desktop environment.
 :::

 - ```tsx